libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.

 ## Changelog:
-0.036d

--Actually fixed Intuition Loop context length bug...probably
+0.037

+-Added Reset_Pinecone_Index.py to DB Management.
+This will allow you to reset Aetherius without having to log into pinecone.io

+-Added "Clear Memory" command to main chatbot.
+This will clear the saved short-term memory.

+-Worked on Improving Memory Auto Upload

+0.036

+-Implemented Memory Consolidation

 -Added Retry loop for Auto Memory

+-Fixed Intuition Loop context length bug

 -Various Bug Fixes

-0.036

--Implemented Memory Consolidation

 0.035